200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-08-OmeletteQuest.md

 ## Judge Comments

 I loved this game because it's truly all-ages.
 You could play this at a drunken convention party or with a bunch of kids in a schoolyard.
-The rules are simple, the concept is engaging, and it involves a lot of simple physical exercise--something most of us could use more of. _- [Jacqueline Bryk]_({{site.baseurl}}/judges)
+The rules are simple, the concept is engaging, and it involves a lot of simple physical exercise--something most of us could use more of. - [_Jacqueline Bryk_]({{site.baseurl}}/judges)